ShrutheeshIR/shrutheeshir.github.io/content/post/started_aurora/index.md

 ---
-title: Software Engineer at Aurora!
+title: Software Engineer at Aurora
 date: 2023-07-24
 summary: Joined Aurora Tech as a perception software engineer.